Deacon William T. Wanca, Sr.

 Deacon Albert enjoys biking, fishing, reading and breaking bread with families and friends.

 Tom Flavell is originally from Hollywood, FL, but grew up in Findlay, OH.
 He graduated from The Ohio State University with a major in Business Management.
 He received a Masters degree in Theology from Saint Leo University through the diaconate formation program.
 He was ordained a deacon on June 6, 2015.
-He married Tracy in 1978, and together they have three grown children and two grandchildren.
+He married Tracy in 1978, and together they have three grown children and five grandchildren.
 He has been employed by the same company for his entire career and currently holds the position of Operations Planning Manager.